Tanushree-Ece/ECE_Major_Projects/Analog_Design/Single_Stage_OpAmp/README.md

  - Simulation
  - Images

 ## Notes
 - Transistor sizing chosen to meet gain and power constraints
 - Design focuses on understanding core analog trade-offs

+ ## License
+This project is protected under the license defined in the parent repository.